-A lot of gaming takes place sitting down, there’s no denying that.
-But when Nintendo released the Wii in 2006, suddenly people were off of their asses and swinging controllers, smashing invisible tennis balls past equally flailing opponents.
-The Wii was a major force in breaking down the persistent gamer stereotype of some pimply white dude with no friends sitting in the dark with nothing but a bucket of beef jerky for company.
+A lot of gaming takes place sitting down, there's no denying that.
+But when Nintendo released the Wii in 2006, suddenly people were off of their arses and swinging controllers, smashing invisible tennis balls past equally flailing opponents.
+The Wii was a major force in breaking down the persistent gamer stereotype of some spotty white dude with no friends sitting in the dark with nothing but a three-litre bottle of orangeade for company.
 It got families together in front of their TVs, and it got them moving.
-The bundled Wii Sports was a revelation, and the system’s unique motion controller can still be used to play original Wii games on the console’s successor, the Wii U.
+The bundled Wii Sports was a revelation, and the system's unique motion controller can still be used to play original Wii games on the console's successor, the Wii U.

 In January 2014, the BBC asked: Could playing videogames help to beat depression?
 The American Psychological Association says that gaming is an area "largely untapped" and holds "great potential" for the treatment of depression, while a 2013 game called SPARX (standing for Smart, Positive, Active, Realistic, X-factor thoughts) has been proven to reduce anxiety amongst teenage test subjects, and noticeably helped some overcome their depression.